-Children and adolescents with depression are likely to have other comorbid mental health problems.
-Operation Approximately two-thirds of adolescents with depression have at least 1 comorbid psychiatric disorder and 10 percent to 15 percent have 2 or more comorbidities.
-In a review, 2 comorbidity with conduct disorder/oppositional defiant disorder ranged from 21 percent to 83 percent, comorbidity with anxiety disorder ranged from 30 percent to 75 percent, and comorbidity with attention deficit disorder ranged from 0 percent to 57.1 percent.
-MDD and substance use disorders also co-occur at high rates.
-Anxiety disorders typically precede depression in children and adolescents, whereas substance use disorders typically follow depression onset by about 4.5 years.
-An additional outcome of concern is that bipolar disorder may initially present with an episode of depression; the diagnosis of bipolar disorder does not become clear until later when manic symptoms appear.
-In a sample of 1,709 adolescents with bipolar disorder, 61 percent presented with an initial episode of depression.
+Children and adolescents with depression are likely to have other comorbid mental health problems.^{10,25,30} Approximately two thirds of adolescents with depression have at least one comorbid psychiatric disorder and 10 to 15 percent have two or more comorbidities.31 In a review,32 comorbidity with conduct disorder/oppositional defiant disorder ranged from 21 to 83 percent, comorbidity with anxiety disorder ranged from 30 to 75 percent, and comorbidity with attention deficit disorder ranged from 0 to 57.1 percent.32 MDD and substance use disorders also co-occur at high rates.^{7,33,34} Anxiety disorders typically precede depression in children and adolescents, whereas substance use disorders typically follow depression onset by about 4.5 years.^{35,36} An additional outcome of concern is that bipolar disorder may initially present with an episode of depression; the diagnosis of bipolar disorder does not become clear until later when manic symptoms appear.
+In a sample of 1,709 adolescents with bipolar disorder, 61 percent presented with an initial episode of depression.37

-And although antidepressants can be a helpful treatment for bipolar disorder, they can also have adverse effects such as inducing mania in those with bipolar disorder.
-This risk is particularly pronounced in the child and adolescent offspring of bipolar parents.
+Although antidepressants can be a helpful treatment for bipolar disorder, they can also have adverse effects, such as inducing mania in those with bipolar disorder.38 This risk is particularly pronounced in the child and adolescent offspring of parents with bipolar disorder.
 Prescribers of antidepressants are thus cautioned to closely monitor patients on antidepressants for any signs or symptoms of manic behavior after initiating medication treatment.

 Finally, children and adolescents with comorbid diagnoses are likely to have poorer outcomes than those who have MDD alone.
-Those with comorbid diagnoses are more likely to have severe, longer-lasting, treatment-resistant, or recurrent depressive episodes; suicidal attempts; and worse functional impairment and to use more mental health services.
-36, 39
+Those with comorbid diagnoses are more likely to have severe, longer-lasting, treatment-resistant, or recurrent depressive episodes; suicidal attempts; worse functional impairment; and to use more mental health services.^{36,39}